Norfolk Fire and Rescue Service

 Be aware of potential risks and how to avoid them

-Crucial Crew is a multi-agency project, led by Norfolk Fire & Rescue Service, engaging with year 6 students across the county delivering safety messages in a fun and interactive way through hazards presented in a safe environment, such as a simulated bedroom fire and rescue.
+With various partners we engage with Year 6 students across the county delivering safety messages in a fun and interactive way through hazards presented in a safe environment.
+For example, a simulated bedroom fire and rescue.

 Our aim is to help children stay safe and learn valuable life skills.
-Young people are one of our best communication tools for spreading safety messages, sharing them with family, friends, carers, and the wider community, taking forward these life skills into the future.
+Young people are one of our best communication tools for spreading safety messages.
+They can share them with family, friends, carers, and the wider community and take forward these life skills into the future.